 As an alternative to redundancy, the employer may offer redeployment to a suitable alternative position within their employ.
-If a reasonable offer of employment is made, the employer's responsibilities under these provisions shall be fulfilled and no redundancy payment shall be payable.
+In the event that a reasonable offer of employment is made, the employer's responsibilities under these provisions shall be fulfilled and no redundancy payment shall be payable.